ipfs-shipyard/discussify-browser-extension/README.md

 ## Installation

 Choose one of the installations below.
-Note that you will need to have a self-sovereign identity on [uPort](https://www.uport.me/) to sign into into the app.
+Note that you will need to have a self-sovereign identity on [uPort](https://www.uport.me/) to sign in into the app.

 ### Pre-alpha